Fireworks are an essential part of celebrations, filling the sky with a breathtaking array of colors that leave everyone in awe.

 - Sodium: The Element Behind Yellow Fireworks

-- Production of Yellow Color in Fireworks
+- Controlling the Intensity of Yellow in Fireworks

 - Environmental and Safety Considerations